 What are sirtfoods?

 Let’s start with the basics and discuss what is considered a sirtfood and why it’s suddenly so popular.
-This strange new term was coined in 2003 to describe a group of ‘wonder foods’ that activate our “skinny genes.”
-Now, this is an eye-catching way of saying certain foods help our body to clear out waste and burn fat .
-The genes in question are actually called sirtuins; these protein molecules supposedly help our bodies to be energy efficient, boost our metabolism, improve our mood, reduce inflammation, and slow down the effects of ageing.
+This strange new term was coined in 2003 to describe a group of ‘wonder foods’ that activate our 'skinny genes'.
+Now, this is an eye-catching way of saying certain foods help our body to burn fat.
+The genes in question are actually called sirtuin genes; these genes produce signalling proteins called sirtuins which are claimed to help our bodies to be energy efficient and slow down the effects of ageing .

-The theory is that specific foods may trigger sirtuins to process stored fat, in the same way that exercise and fasting do.
-These foods contain chemicals (polyphenols) that mildly stress our cells, which may activate the sirtuins to mimic the effects of fasting and exercise.
+The theory is that specific foods trigger our genes to produce sirtuins, which may help metabolise (burn) stored fat, in the same way that exercise and fasting do.
+Foods, such as dark chocolate and red wine, contain chemicals (polyphenols) which may mildly stress our cells, and thereby activate the sirtuins to mimic the effects of fasting and exercise.
 The Sirtfood Diet plan encourages an increased intake of these healthy sirtfoods to optimise the sirtuins’ potential.

-When explained fully, the concept isn’t as catchy as it’s reported to be , but that’s where chocolate, red wine and coffee come into play.
-A diet that includes all our guilty pleasures while still helping to lose weight… it seems to be the best of both worlds.
+A diet that includes our guilty pleasures while still helping us to lose weight?
+It seems to be the best of both worlds.

 What can you eat?

-Aside from the headline-grabbers, there is a multitude of sirtfoods included in the diet plan.
-If you’re trying to lose weight, it’s recommended to have 10 portions of sirtfoods per day, and 5 portions for maintenance.
+Aside from the headline-grabbers, a huge number of foods contain polyphenols (sirtuin activators), so there is a multitude of sirtfoods included in the diet plan.
+If you’re trying to lose weight, the diet recommends you have 10 portions of sirtfoods per day, and 5 portions for maintenance.
 These portions need to be of the broadest range possible, so alas, you can’t just consume chocolate and red wine and still expect to be healthy.
-Foods high in sirtuin activators include:
+Some of the foods high in sirtuin activators include:

 • Red wine